Tips For Metal Building Maintenance

 - Oil the hinges.
 This is important for standard doors, and extra important for overhead doors.
 Keeping them moving smoothly will prevent potential problems over the long-term.

 - Check window and door seals.
 Any opportunity for the outside to get inside your metal building could lead to trouble.
 Ensure everything shuts tightly and seals correctly.
+If you have any skylights, remember to check your roof panels as well.

 - Replace any missing screws, and tighten those that may have loosened.
 Natural expansion and contraction of building materials due to weather changes can loosen screws in a metal building, which could eventually begin to let in the elements.